 What causes the keto headache?

-Headaches during the initial phase of the keto diet are common, often resulting from several factors.
+Headaches during the initial phase of the keto diet are common, typically resulting from several factors.

 The role of low blood sugar levels

-As you embark on this diet, your body shifts from using glucose to ketone bodies for energy, potentially causing a drop in blood sugar levels.
-This substantial change can strain your brain, possibly leading to mental fatigue or ‘brain fog’, and headaches.
+As you start this diet, your body shifts from using glucose to ketone bodies for energy, potentially causing a drop in blood sugar levels.
+This substantial change can strain your brain, possibly leading to mental fatigue or “brain fog” and headaches.

 The impact of dehydration

-Dehydration is a prevalent issue in the early stages of the keto diet.
-The increased urination during the transition to ketosis contributes to this.
+Dehydration is common in the early stages of keto.
+Increased urination during the transition to ketosis contributes to this.1

-Your body consumes its stored carbs (glycogen) during this period, and since glycogen is water-bound, its depletion leads to water loss.
+Your body uses up its stored carbs (glycogen) during this period.
+Since glycogen is water-bound, its depletion leads to water loss.

-Moreover, lower carb consumption on the keto diet reduces insulin production, influencing essential electrolytes like potassium and sodium, vital for hydration.
-Reduced insulin levels can cause your kidneys to excrete more sodium, further promoting dehydration.
+Lower carb consumption also reduces insulin production, affecting essential electrolytes like potassium and sodium.
+Reduced insulin levels cause your kidneys to excrete more sodium, further promoting dehydration.

 These dehydration-related processes are significant contributors to headaches.

-Other signs of dehydration to watch for include dry mouth, dizziness, and blurry vision.
+Other signs of dehydration include dry mouth, dizziness, and blurry vision.

 Additional contributing factors